The Norwich Terrier dog is a somewhat rare breed developed in the early nineteenth century that started out as a ratting dog to be reckoned with.

-Various terriers were used in the breeding stock - most likely Cairns and Borders.
+Various terriers were used in the breeding stock - the most likely were Cairns and Borders.

-In its appearance, the Norwich Terrier dog breed is very similar to, and shares its history with, the Norfolk Terrier
+The appearance of the Norwich Terrier dog is very similar to, and shares its history with, the Norfolk Terrier.
+Both dogs

 were reared for the same working purposes.

 They were separated into two different breeds in 1964, though it is hard to tell them apart except for the carriage of their ears.
 Both are very lovable little dogs.

 The breed was recognized by the AKC in 1936.

 The Norwich is a loyal, fearless and bold terrier with an amiable

 demeanor.
 He is very sociable and gets along well with everyone.